Related Links: All-time Records | All-tournament teams | Combined Tournament Records through 2015

 Major League Baseball/minor league players:

 - Kevin Seitzer (Lincoln) played in the MLB from 1986-97 with the Kansas City Royals, Milwaukee Brewers, Oakland A’s and Cleveland Indians, making the 1987 All-Star team and finishing as runner-up for the American League Rookie of the Year award.
+Kevin is currently the hitting coach for the Atlanta Braves.

 - Kevin Roberson (Decatur Eisenhower) played in the MLB from 1993-96 with the Chicago Cubs and New York Mets